 Ringing Rocks Park, located in the far north of Bucks County, is the most famous of several Pennsylvania fields of igneous rock which produce variously pitched ringing sounds when hit with hammers or other rocks.
 For years, occultists have touted Ringing Rocks as a near-lifeless area of paranormal activity, a convergence of ley lines where compasses won't work properly.
 Although scientists don't know exactly why the rocks sound like they do, plenty of flora, fauna and beautiful waterfalls can be enjoyed in the approximately 100-acre area.

 Gravity Hill - The Alleghenies

 Gravity Hill, located in the suburbs of New Paris, is a gravitational phenomenon.
-This attraction proves that gravity has gone haywire.
-Water flows the opposite way and cars glide uphill.
-There are no explanations for this phenomenon and this attraction is completely free to explore.
+This experience proves that gravity has gone haywire.
+Water flows the opposite way and cars glide uphill!
+There are no explanations for this oddity, and this attraction is completely free to explore.

 The Weather Discovery Center - Pennsylvania Wilds

 The Weather Discovery Center excites and educates visitors about the old and new ways of predicting and studying weather.
 Kids and adults alike pass through the door of a 12-foot tall tree stump and into Phil’s famous burrow, completely immersing themselves in groundhog culture and science.
 Through interactive, hands-on exhibits, visitors learn about tornadoes, thunderstorms, meteorology, winds, weather folklore and more.

 Clyde Peeling’s Reptiland - Valleys of the Susquehanna